iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Spectral Momentum Idea Part II.md

 $$

 Therefore, without loss of generality, it suffice to assume a convex quadratic to take the form of $1/2\langle x, \Lambda x\rangle$ where $\Lambda$ is a diaognal matrix of non-negative entries.
+Finally, we can even assume furether that $\Lambda$ is a matrix whose diagonal are decreasing in values.
+This assumption can be made without loss of generality by applying a permutation transformation.

 #### **Let's consider the Nesterov's acceleration on such a canonical form**